Arellano-Jann/zoombot-public-build/README.md

 Browser ZoomBot from WSL.

+### Instructions
+1. Install dependencies or run `make dep`
+2. Enter sudo password.
+3. Run make.

-To add:
+### To add:
-aws ec2 instance for deploy
+1. aws ec2 instance for deploy

-multiple classes. upsizing - for each loop on all meeting links recording using obs joining audio
+2. multiple classes. upsizing - for each loop on all meeting links
+3. recording using obs
+4. joining audio

 ### Dependencies: